morsgiathatch/machine-learning/README.md

 None, current_depth should be set to 0, and max_depth should be the desired maximum tree height.
 The implementation of id3 allows the user to terminate the depth of tree using the max_depth argument.

+## Ensemble Learning
+Upon selecting Homework 2 problem 2, you can choose any of the five subproblems of the assignment.
+Keep in mind that these were written with me just having learned python so they have not fully utilized multiprocessing or other more efficient libraries like numpy.
+Some of the run-times reach 20 minutes for the subproblem.
+Note that this is still significantly quicker than for the students on Canvas who said they could not get theirs run quicker than 2 hours.

+If you are not running the shell script to reproduce the results in the report, you can use the the Bagging Trees, AdaBoost, or RandomForests modules.
+Again you must pre-process the data.
+See BankData.py in the DecisionTree package as an example of data construction to use these algorithms.

+## Linear Regression
+Upon selecting Homework 2 problem 4, you can choose any of the three subproblems of the assignment.
+These are all fairly quick for the small "concrete" dataset.
+If are not running the shell script to reproduce the results in the report, GradientDescent requires you to first construct the features as a numpy matrix and the resultant lables as a numpy array.
+Additionally, this gradient descent is not passed a gradient yet so is not portable to other uses other than linear regression.